isc-projects/bind9/bin/dnssec/dnssec-revoke.rst

 .. option:: -f

-   This option indicates a forced overwrite and causes ``dnssec-revoke`` to write the new key pair, even if a file already exists matching the algorithm and key ID of the revoked key.
+   This option indicates a forced overwrite and causes :program:`dnssec-revoke` to write the new key pair, even if a file already exists matching the algorithm and key ID of the revoked key.